val-fom/kottans_frontend/README.md

     (return this;)
 }
 ```
-_surprised:_ I was surprised that it is widly accepted bad technique
+_surprised:_ I was surprised that it is widely accepted bad technique
 binding prototypes by running
 ```javascript
 Subclass.prototype = new Superclass()